Colorado Springs Harassment Lawyer

 How Can a Harassment Conviction Affect Me?

-A criminal harassment conviction could result in many negative implications for your everyday life.
+A criminal harassment conviction could result in many negative implications for your everyday life, career, and future.
 Harassment convictions do show up on background checks and could affect your reputation, employment, ability to get housing, and security clearance.
-Additionally, harassment is a common charge filed in domestic violence cases.
-In such a situation, the charge can result in the permanent loss of your Second Amendment rights.
+You may be served with a civil lawsuit over your alleged inappropriate behavior.
+Additionally, harassment is a common charge filed in domestic violence cases, which require mandatory arrests in Colorado and usually at least one night in jail, if not more.
+In domestic violence harassment cases, a conviction to the charge can result in the permanent loss of your Second Amendment rights.

 What Can I Do?

-If you are charged with harassment contact an attorney experienced in defending criminal harassment cases immediately.
-Attorney Patterson Weaver has significant experience defending all types of harassment allegations and would be happy to do a free consultation with you regarding your situation.
+If you are charged with harassment, you should contact an attorney experienced in defending criminal harassment cases immediately.
+The attorneys at Patterson Weaver Law have significant experience defending all types of harassment allegations and would be happy to do a free consultation with you regarding your situation.
 Whether your case is categorized as domestic violence or not, these cases can cause significant harm to one’s life and future.
 Don’t take chances, and don’t try to handle a harassment charge alone.

 Life happens.
 We can help.
 Contact our Colorado Springs harassment defense lawyer today to get started.